ModestBitboard/legomario/README.md

 # legomario
-A Python3 package for receiving inputs from a Lego Mario/Luigi figure The code is a slight modification of the script written by Bruno Hautzenberger that can be found here (https://github.com/salendron/pyLegoMario.git)
+A Python3 package for receiving inputs from a Lego Mario/Luigi figure, The code is a slight modification of the script written by Bruno Hautzenberger that can be found here (https://github.com/salendron/pyLegoMario.git)

 # How to install